5 reasons why your best talent quitson 22 April 2022 for Companies

 #1 No career prospects

 Nobody likes the idea of being in a dead-end street in their career.
 Especially millennials, who are ambitious and like to take control.

-Do you have to map out a worker’s career in detail from the beginning?
+Does this mean you have to map out a new employee’s career in detail from the very beginning?
 Not really.
-It’s smarter to have regular talks over what would be the next logical step, thus helping his/her career ‘unfold’ over time.
-Help him/her clearly formulate and realise their ambitions.
+It’s smarter to have regular talks over what would be the next logical step, thus helping his or her career ‘unfold’ over time.

-Most Gen Y’ers wish to belong to something bigger, something in line with their values.
-In my experience, they are almost always looking for a friendly, welcoming atmosphere, a sense of humanity and a feeling of openness.
+Most recent graduates wish to belong to something bigger, something in line with their values.
+In our experience, they are almost always looking for a friendly, welcoming atmosphere, a sense of humanity and a feeling of openness.

 These aspects constitute your company culture.
-And if your organisation fails to have a strong culture, you risk alienating young talent and driving them away.
+And if your organization fails to have a strong culture, you risk alienating young talent and driving them away.

-Everybody likes to feel recognised.
-We’ve seen that generation Y isn’t driven by money alone.
+Everybody likes to feel recognized.
+We’ve seen that young talent isn’t driven by money alone.
 Salary and benefits should match the standards.
 But think further than material rewards.

-There are plenty of other ways to make your young talent feel recognised.
-A few ideas that I’ve seen work:
+There are plenty of other ways to make your young talent feel recognized.
+A few ideas that we’ve seen work:

-- let a team organise their own team event, paid for by the company
+- Let a team organize their own team event, paid for by the company

-- take your team out on a mini-vacation
+- Take your team out on an offsite abroad or a mini-vacation

-Remember that each individual has his/her own ‘buttons’ when it comes to feeling recognised.
-Try to take individual preferences in account.
+Remember that each individual has his or her own ‘buttons’ when it comes to feeling recognized.
+There is no one size fits all when it comes to giving recognition so always try to take individual preferences in account.